tobiscode/disstans/docsrc/tutorials/tutorial_4.rst

 specifying if we want the solver to use data (co)variance.

-This first run doesn't use either the data variance or covariance, and we will save the estimated linear velocity parameter for every station and component for later comparison.
+This first run doesn't use either the data variance or covariance, and we will save the estimated linear velocity parameter and covariance for every station and component for later comparison.

 .. doctest::